-How to prepare your Apple Watch for moving to a new iPhone
+How to prepare to pair an Apple Watch to a new iPhone

-Your Watch will regularly sync health and app data it gathers to your iPhone (and, via your phone, iCloud) when you're connected via Bluetooth or Wi-Fi.
-But you can't choose when you'd like to sync that information — it happens in the background — unless you manually unpair your Apple Watch, which will then automatically sync its latest data to your iPhone.
+Your watch will regularly sync Health and app data it gathers to your iPhone (via your phone, iCloud) when connected via Bluetooth or Wi-Fi.
+But you can't choose when to sync that information — it happens in the background — unless you manually unpair your Apple Watch, which will automatically sync its latest data to your iPhone.

 When moving an existing Apple Watch to a new iPhone, there are two ways to prepare.